1st Manchester Rifles: Interwar

-World War II
+Second World War

 Mobilisation and Phoney War

 The TA's AA units were mobilised on 23 September 1938 during the Munich Crisis, with units manning their emergency positions within 24 hours, even though many did not yet have their full complement of men or equipment.
 The emergency lasted three weeks, and they were stood down on 13 October.
 In February 1939 the existing AA defences came under the control of a new Anti-Aircraft Command.
 In June a partial mobilisation of TA units was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA and searchlight positions.
 65th AA Regiment was at a practice camp at Burrow Head in Scotland when AA Command was fully mobilised on 24 August, ahead of the declaration of war.
 It immediately travelled back to man its war stations and was joined by its attached Auxiliary Territorial Service (ATS) company, which had been training at Manorbier in Wales.

 Initially, the regiment manned sites with old 3-inch guns and a few modern 3.7-inch static guns.
 The first 4.5-inch guns began arriving in November.
 Surplus men manned Lewis light machine guns (LMGs) at Vital Points (VPs) including 181 Bty at Kearsley Power Station.
 A single 3-inch gun of the regiment was posted at Baxter's respirator (gas mask) factory at Leyland.
 By November the regiment was distributed as follows: